1997 Army Cadets football team

-The 1997 Army Cadets football team was an American football team that represented the United States Military Academy in the 1997 NCAA Division I-A football season.
+The 1997 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1997 NCAA Division I-A football season.
 In their seventh season under head coach Bob Sutton, the Cadets compiled a 4–7 record and were outscored by their opponents by a combined total of 311 to 221.
 In the annual Army–Navy Game, the Cadets lost to Navy, 39–7.